 And it is not the notion that, little by little, this division will cease: a false principle, because we are not to do evil that good may come.
 Nothing is more dangerous for the conscience,

-| Page 35.
+¦ Page 35.

-| This is, in my opinion, a singular reason for establishing a system which as yet exists nowhere.
+¦ This is, in my opinion, a singular reason for establishing a system which as yet exists nowhere.

 {164}